curioustorvald/terran-basic-lua/README.md

 ## How to Contribute

+### Code
 You clone it, make it great, and make a pull request.

+### Documentation
+You can also help improving the documentation by adding missing texts, correcting my bad English (if any), or making a translation for non-English speaker like me.
+Don't know how to use TeX?
+Just leave them as plain text/MS Word/Rich Text Format and I'll take care of them.
+(Note: HWP is not to be accepted.
+C'mon, what the f--k is HWP?)

+### In general
-If you have suggestions/bugs, report them to Issue Tracker.
+If you have suggestions/bugs, feel free to report them to Issue Tracker.

 ## How it works